JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/architecture/state-management.md

 ## Overview

-The RotoClear camera server implements a centralized observable state management system that enables real-time synchronization between the server and all connected clients.
+The C Pro camera server implements a centralized observable state management system that enables real-time synchronization between the server and all connected clients.

 ```mermaid
 graph TB